Canarium: Ecology

+Many animals feed on the fruit of C. odontophyllum in the wild, such as the red-bellied lemur (Eulemur rubriventer) and the ruffed lemurs (Varecia) of Madagascar's eastern tropical forests.
+Canarium fruit is also an important part of the diet of the aye-aye (Daubentonia madagascarensis).

-Uses and ecology
+Uses

 Several species have edible nuts, known as galip nut or nangae (C. indicum), pili nut (C. ovatum), or simply canarium nut (C. harveyi and C. indicum).
 C. indicum are among the most important nut-bearing trees in eastern Indonesia and the Southwest Pacific.
 C. ovatum is cultivated as a food crop only in the Philippines.

 C. odontophyllum, known commonly as dabai or kembayau, is a species with a nutritious fruit with a creamy taste.
 It is hard when raw and may be pickled or softened with hot water when prepared.
-Many animals feed on the fruit in the wild, such as the red-bellied lemur (Eulemur rubriventer) and the ruffed lemurs (Varecia) of Madagascar's eastern tropical forests.
-Canarium fruit is also an important part of the diet of the aye-aye (Daubentonia madagascarensis).

 Canarium album produces a fruit consumed in Vietnam, Thailand (where it is known as nam liap (หนำเลี้ยบ), samo chin (สมอจีน) or kana (กาน้า)) and in China (Chinese: 橄欖) with an appearance of a big olive.

 Canarium luzonicum, commonly known as elemi, is a tree native to the Philippines.
 An oleoresin, which contains Elemicin, is harvested from it.

 Canarium strictum produces a resin called black dammar.